Email Deliverability Statistics (2026): What Our Data Actually Shows

 Regulatory Compliance (It’s Worse Than You Think)

-CCPA compliance is at 77%, the best of the bunch.
-GDPR sits at 56%, which is alarming given the fines involved.
-CASL is at 26%.
-And CAN-SPAM compliance is at 8%.
-Eight percent.
-For the primary anti-spam regulation in a country that sends 9.7 billion emails per day.
+CAN-SPAM compliance is at 20%, one sender in five, for the primary anti-spam regulation in a country that sends 9.8 billion emails per day (Statista, August 2025).
+CCPA is the best of the bunch at 79%.
+GDPR sits at 63%, which is alarming given the fines involved.
+CASL is at 41%.
 Most senders either don’t understand what’s required or assume nobody’s watching.
 That’s a risky assumption.

 BIMI: The Brand Feature Almost Nobody Uses